 Preclinical tests include laboratory evaluation of product chemistry, formulation, and toxicity, as well as animal trials to assess the characteristics and potential safety and efficacy of the product.
 The conduct of the preclinical tests must comply with federal regulations and requirements, including good laboratory practices.
 The results of preclinical testing are submitted to the FDA as part of an IND along with other information, including information about product chemistry, manufacturing and controls, and a proposed clinical trial protocol.
-Long-term preclinical tests, such as animal tests of reproductive toxicity and carcinogenicity, may continue after the IND is submitted.
+Long-term preclinical tests, such as animal tests of reproductive toxicity and carcinogenicity, may continue, and additional preclinical studies may commence, after the IND is submitted.

 A 30-day waiting period after the submission of each IND is required prior to the commencement of clinical testing in humans.
-If the FDA has neither commented on nor questioned the IND within this 30-day period, the clinical trial proposed in the IND may begin.
+If the FDA has neither commented on nor questioned the IND within this 30-day period, the IND becomes effective and the clinical trial proposed in the IND may begin.
+However, before that time, the FDA can raise concerns or questions related to one or more proposed clinical trials and place the trial on clinical hold.
+In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
+As a result, submission of an IND may not result in the FDA allowing clinical trials to commence.